Only $25 per month impacts over 1000 animals. LEARN MORE.

 • Fine slaughterhouses that do not comply with Brazil’s animal protection regulations.

-WHAT YOU CAN DO: Regardless of where they are slaughtered, animals used for food are abused and mistreated from the day they are born to the moment they are killed.
+Regardless of where they are slaughtered, animals used for food are abused and mistreated from the day they are born to the moment they are killed.
 As this investigation has shown, animal protections are not considered by greedy companies who value profit over stopping practices that cause animals suffering.
-The one thing that will truly make a difference for animals will be to share their story and our investigations with your networks so that more people will learn the truth about factory farming.
-And please, spare future pain for animals by leaving them off your plate.
+Spare future pain for animals by leaving them off your plate.

 Latest News